Configure Netdata Parents to centralize metrics from multiple production systems with streaming, replication, and high availability configurations.

-Netdata Streaming and Replication:
+Netdata Streaming and Replication

-- Copies recent past samples (replication) and real-time new samples (streaming) from production systems (Netdata Children) to metrics centralization points (Netdata Parents).
+Copies recent past samples (replication) and real-time new samples (streaming) from production systems (Netdata Children) to metrics centralization points (Netdata Parents).
+Netdata Parents store the database for these metrics based on retention settings.

-Netdata Child Behavior:
+Netdata Child Behavior

 - Each Netdata Child can stream to only one Netdata Parent at a time.